ExpressionEngine/ExpressionEngine-User-Guide/docs/comment/entries.md

     {if is_ignored} content {/if}

-This conditionals allows you to show (or hide) specific content if the comment was made by a member on the logged-in user's ignore list.
+This conditional allows you to show (or hide) specific content if the comment was made by a member on the logged-in user's ignore list.
 A simplified example of how this might be used is:

     {exp:comment:entries}
       {if is_ignored}You are ignoring {author}.{/if}